 In 1972 she married and became mother of two children in 1975 and 1979.

-In 1977 she escaped the Hungarian communist regime with her husband and her 2 year old daughter.
+In 1977 she escaped the Hungarian communist regime (where she was discriminated because of her origin)with her husband and her 2 year old daughter.
 They travelled across Europe via Greece to the West, the journey lasted a whole month.
 The Netherlands became her safe haven.

 In Netherlands she gained the Dutch citizenship and she found peace and tranquility.